Paul Dempsey (presenter)

-Paul Andrew Francis Dempsey (born 16 March 1960) is a British TV and radio sports presenter and commentator now chiefly employed by TNT Sports where he covers football and boxing coverage, as well as TV host and commentary on Indonesian Djarum's multiplatform Mola TV.
-After 18 years working for Sky Sports and 7 with the Dublin-based channels of Setanta Sports, Dempsey was signed by BT Sport prior to their UK launch.
+Paul Andrew Francis Dempsey (born 16 March 1960) is a British former footballer and current TV and radio sports presenter and commentator now chiefly employed by TNT Sports where he covers football and boxing coverage, as well as TV host and commentary on Indonesian Djarum's multiplatform Mola TV.
+After 18 years working for Sky Sports (from late 1988 to August 2006), followed by 7 with the Dublin-based channels of Setanta Sports, Dempsey was signed by BT Sport prior to their UK launch in summer 2013.

 Early life

-Dempsey was born in Marylebone, London and lived in Leicester, England between 1966 and 1978.
-He attended St Joseph's School and then City of Leicester Boys' School; it had a notable record of success in football, with England strikers Gary Lineker and Emile Heskey among its products.
+Paul Dempsey was born in Marylebone, London on 16 March 1960.
+He lived in Leicester, England between 1966 and 1978. during which time he attended St Joseph's School and then City of Leicester Boys' School; it had a notable record of success in football, with England strikers Gary Lineker and Emile Heskey among its products.

 He then went up to St. John's College, Cambridge, where he read English Literature between 1979 and 1982.
 He won two Blues and captained Cambridge in the annual football Varsity match against Oxford.

-He was one of the first ever recruits to UCD's Sports Scholarship system.
-He then played football for UCD (UCD) as a defender during the 1982–83 League of Ireland season.
-He won the Collingwood Cup during his time at Belfield Park.
-He also played football in France and Switzerland before deciding to fully commit to a broadcasting career.
+In July 1982, he became one of the first-ever recruits to University College Dublin's Sports Scholarship system.
+He then played football for its soccer team as a defender during the 1982–83 League of Ireland season.
+On 25 September 1982, when the Students were trailing 4–0 at half-time to Shamrock Rovers in a League of Ireland Cup Group A match, he first met a future broadcaster colleague of his: Jim Beglin (one of his opponents, but the midfielder who would sign for Liverpool the following summer and go on to represent the Republic of Ireland 15 times before his early retirement in 1991).
+On 14 November, Dempsey scored for UCD in their B team's 2–1 victory over Dublin University in the League of Ireland B Division.
+He also won the Collingwood Cup during his time at Belfield Park.
+One notable teammate during that season was Peter Lorimer (former Leeds United and Scotland striker), who played three matches in the latter part of the season while on loan from Canadian NASL club Vancouver Whitecaps before eventually returning to Elland Road for a second spell.

+Dempsey later played football in France and Switzerland before deciding to fully commit to a broadcasting career.

 Radio career

-After a summer job opportunity at the Irish News in Belfast he joined BBC as a graduate Trainee in late 1984.
-After spells in BBC Radio Sport and BBC Radio News he joined the Swiss Broadcasting Corporation, based in Bern, where he worked on radio between May 1986 and October 1987.
-Returning to London he freelanced at ITN and Channel Four News while launching Capital Radio's sports coverage with Jonathan Pearce.
+After a summer job opportunity at the Irish News in Belfast, he joined BBC as a graduate Trainee in late 1984.
+On his very first day in that job, he made tea for American boxing icon "Smokin'" Joe Frazier.
+After spells in BBC Radio Sport and BBC Radio News, he joined the Swiss Broadcasting Corporation, based in Bern, where he worked on radio between June 1985 and October 1987.
+Upon his eventual return to London, he freelanced at ITN and Channel Four News while launching Capital Radio's sports coverage with Jonathan Pearce.